-3.8 Admission Appeal Procedure [rev.2020-2021]
+3.8 Admission Appeal Procedure [rev. Sept.
+2020]

 Applicants denied admission to the College can receive the specific reason for the denial by submitting a request in writing to the Associate Registrar.
-The Associate Registrar, or appropriate designate, will investigate the circumstances and provide a detailed written summary of the reasons for the denial of admission within a reasonable time frame, in consultation with the relevant Associate Dean/Campus Dean or designate, as required.
+The Associate Registrar, or appropriate designate, will investigate the circumstances and provide a detailed written summary of the reasons for the denial of admission within a reasonable time frame, in consultation with the relevant Dean or Associate Dean or designate, as required.